 to reinstate an NF which was previously suspended

-before the may use its power of suspension, the NF must have been sent notice in writing of the alleged infringement, at least one month before the next meeting, at which the NF will be afforded a reasonable opportunity of being heard.
+before the ISA Executive Committee?may use its power of suspension, the NF must have been sent notice in writing of the alleged infringement, at least one month before the next ISA Executive Committee? meeting, at which the NF will be afforded a reasonable opportunity of being heard.

 The Congress shall have the following powers: